adamfoneil/WorkTracker/README.md

 {
    /*
    do whatever work you need to do in here.
-   When the using block exits, the job will be marked successful unless you call FailAsync somewhere in here */
+   When the using block exits, the job will be marked successful unless you call FailedAsync somewhere in here */
 }
 ```